NucciTheBoss/cleantest/CONTRIBUTING.md

 7. [Open a Pull Request](https://help.github.com/articles/about-pull-requests/)
     with a clear title and description against the `main` branch.

-**IMPORTANT**: By submitting a patch, improvement, or new feature, you agree to allow the owners of cleantest to license your contributions under the terms of the [Apache 2.0 license](./LICENSE).
+**IMPORTANT**: By submitting a patch, improvement, or new feature, you agree to allow the maintainers of cleantest to license your contributions under the terms of the [Apache 2.0 license](./LICENSE).

 ## Discussions

 GitHub's discussions are a great place to connect with other users of cleantest as well as discuss potential features and resolve personal support questions.
 It is expected that the users of cleantest remain respectful of each other.
-Discussion moderators reserve the right the suspend discussions and/or delete posts that do not follow this rule.
+Discussion moderators reserve the right to suspend discussions and/or delete posts that do not follow this rule.

 ## Code guidelines